★ Tip: Use Frames to organize your Storage.

 Sometimes, Pokemon might just like the house and the structure upon being led to it, and they will instead ask the player if they could live there, self-assigning into the home if the player approves.

-Houses are much better living quarters to be in as opposed to the initial Habitats that are assigned to Pokemon, making them far happier and more accommodated.
+Houses are much better living quarters to be in as opposed to the initial habitats where you discover Pokemon, making them far happier and more accommodated.

 In addition, you may also designate a house as your own living space, allowing you to live wih another Pokemon if you so choose.